C690 H1115 N177 O203 S6

-Purpose: The purpose of this study was to see whether aldesleukin given before a planned interruption of (ART) could extend the time that participants are temporarily off treatment and also keep their CD4 counts above 350 cells/mm3.8
+Purpose: The purpose of this study was to see whether aldesleukin given before a of (ART) could extend the time that participants are temporarily off treatment and also keep their CD4 counts above 350 cells/mm3.9

-Purpose: The purpose of this study was to evaluate whether aldesleukin plus ART could lower the risk of and death in participants with HIV.4,9
+Purpose: The purpose of these studies was to evaluate whether aldesleukin plus ART could lower the risk of and death in participants with HIV.4,5,11

 For more details on the studies listed above, see the Health Professional version of this drug summary.